Human Kinetics Home

 Normal ranges of body weight and body fat

-This is an excerpt from Sport Nutrition, Second Edition, by Asker Jeukendrup, PhD, and Michael Gleeson, PhD.
+This is an excerpt from Sport Nutrition-2nd Edition by Asker Jeukendrup & Michael Gleeson.

 Body fat consists of essential body fat and storage fat.
 Essential body fat is present in the nerve tissues, bone marrow, and organs (all membranes), and we cannot lose this fat without compromising physiological function.
 Storage fat, on the other hand, represents an energy reserve that accumulates when excess energy is ingested and decreases when more energy is expended than consumed.
 Essential body fat is approximately 3% of body mass for men and 12% of body mass for women.
 Women are believed to have more essential body fat than men because of childbearing and hormonal functions.
 In general, the total body fat percentage (essential plus storage fat) is between 12% and 15% for young men and between 25% and 28% for young women {Lohman, 1993 #4151} (see also table 13.1).
 Average percentages body fat for the general population and for various athletes are presented in table 13.2.